xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 Authentication is a process in which the credentials provided are compared to those on file in a database of authorized users' information on a local operating system or within an authentication server.
 If the credentials match, the process is completed and the user is granted authorization for access.

-Restful Service is

   * Authentication

   Authentication is a process in which the credentials provided are compared to those on file in a database of authorized users' information on a local operating system or within an authentication server.
 If the credentials match, the process is completed and the user is granted authorization for access.

   * RESTful service
   REST stands for Representational State Transfer, which is an architecture style for networked hypermedia applications.
 It is primarily used to build Web service that are lightweight, maintainable and scalable.
 A service based on REST is called a RESTful service.
 A restful API is an application program interface that uses HTTP requests to GET,PUT,POST and DELETE data.

   * File Convert Service
-  File Convert Service is to covert markdown format to other document format, such as PDF, ePub, by using some libraries(panddoc).
+  File Convert Service is to covert markdown format to other document format, such as PDF, ePub, by using some libraries(pandoc).

   * Android Device